Important note on my add-ons

 If you check Headings row, any arranging will not include the headings row in the sort.

 If there is not a heading row, the first row color is included in the Arranger and the labels are A,B,C,D etc…

 Once the column colors are loaded you can sort them on a variety of color properties.
 These are values from a number of different color space measurements.

 The initial order is the same order as on the sheet.

-In addition to various color space value sorts, and the original order, it also provides a sorting algorithm that is unique to the Color Arranger, known as nearest match.
+In addition to various color space value sorts, and the original order, it also provides a sorting algorithm that is unique to the Color Arranger, known as the nearest match.
 This works by repeatedly selecting the next closest color in the cieLab space.
-My implementation of this algorithm is show in Find nearest color match
+My implementation of this algorithm is shown in Find nearest color match